VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 ### Keyboard

-You can also press the keyboard keys to move the probe along that axis in 10um increments.
-Hold **SHIFT** to move in 100um units.
-Hold **SPACE** to move in 1000um increments.
-Hold **CTRL** to move in 1um increments.
+You can also press the keyboard keys to move the probe along that axis in 1/10/100/1000um increments.
 Pressing and holding a key moves continuously.

+Press **SHIFT** to increase the speed of each movement.
+Press **CTRL** to reduce the speed.

 ![probe controls](https://github.com/VirtualBrainLab/Pinpoint/raw/main/Images/ProbeControls.png)

 Use [W/A/S/D] to move the probe along the AP or ML axis.
 Use [Q/E] to move the probe along the DV axis and [Z/X] to move the probe along the depth axis.

+You can also rotate the probe with keyboard clicks.

 Use [1/3] to yaw the probe around the vertical axis.
 Note that NP2.4 probes spin around shank 0 (the leftmost probe shank when looking from the front).

-Use [R/F] to change the pitch angle of the probe on the manipulator (restricted to 0-90 deg range).
+Use [R/F] to change the pitch angle of the probe on the manipulator (restricted to the vertical to horizontal range).

 Use [,/.] to roll the probe along its own axis.